Wilhelm II

-Wilhelm II (Note: Compared to other historical monarchs, the term "William II" is not commonly used in modern English, but many older source used this name) (Frederick William Victor Albert; Friedrich Wilhelm Viktor Albert; 27 January 1859 – 4 June 1941) was the last German Emperor and King of Prussia from 1888 until his abdication in 1918.
-His fall from power marked the end of the German Empire as well as the Hohenzollern dynasty's 500-year rule over Prussia and its predecessor state, Brandenburg.
+Wilhelm II (Note: Compared with other historical monarchs, the term "William II" is not commonly used in modern English, but many older sources used this name.)
+(Friedrich Wilhelm Viktor Albert; 27 January 1859 – 4 June 1941) was the last German Emperor from 1888 until his abdication in 1918.
+His fall from power marked the end of the German Empire as well as the Hohenzollern dynasty's 400-year rule over Prussia.

 Born during the reign of his granduncle Frederick William IV of Prussia, Wilhelm was the son of Prince Frederick William and Victoria, Princess Royal.
 Through his mother, he was the eldest of the 42 grandchildren of Queen Victoria of the United Kingdom.
 In March 1888, Wilhelm's father, Frederick William, ascended the German and Prussian thrones as Frederick III.
-Frederick died just 99 days later, and his son succeeded him as Wilhelm II.
+Frederick died just 99 days later, and his son succeeded him as Kaiser Wilhelm II.

 In March 1890, the young Kaiser dismissed longtime Chancellor Otto von Bismarck and assumed direct control over his nation's policies, embarking on a "New Course" to cement Germany's status as a leading world power.
-Over the course of his reign, the German colonial empire acquired new territories in China and the Pacific (such as Jiaozhou Bay, the Northern Mariana Islands, and the Caroline Islands) and became Europe's largest manufacturer.
+Over the course of his reign, Germany acquired new territories in China and the Pacific and became Europe's largest manufacturer.
 However, Wilhelm often undermined such progress by making tactless and threatening statements towards other countries without first consulting his ministers.
-Likewise, his regime did much to alienate itself from other great powers by initiating a massive naval build-up, contesting French control of Morocco, and building a railway through Baghdad that challenged Britain's dominion in the Persian Gulf.
+Likewise, he and his government did much to alienate the German Empire from most of Europe by initiating a massive naval build-up, contesting French control of Morocco, backing Austria-Hungary's annexation of Bosnia and threatening Britain's access to the Persian Gulf by building a railway through Baghdad.
 By the second decade of the 20th century, Germany could rely only on significantly weaker nations such as Austria-Hungary and the declining Ottoman Empire as allies.